-You can sign up for Western Union from pretty much anywhere in the world – currently they support registrations from 70 countries and transfers to 200 countries in 130 currencies.
+You can sign up for Western Union from anywhere in the world – currently, they offer digital services in 70+ countries and transfers to 200+ countries in 130+ currencies.
 Plus, they have over 500,000 physical agent locations around the world.

-Western Union has exceptional presence in the US, where transfer kiosks and agent counters are integrated into convenience stores, check cashing stores, etc.
+Western Union has an exceptional presence in the US, where transfer kiosks and agent counters are integrated into convenience stores, check-cashing stores, etc.

 Flexible payout methods

-Western Union offers a lot of payout methods to make money transfer easy for you and your recipient.
+Western Union offers a lot of payout methods to make money transfers easy for you and your recipient.

 They support bank transfers, cash payouts, bill payments, and mobile wallet transfers (may vary by location).